 - To qualify for licensure as a Physical Therapist, you must have obtained a bachelor’s degree or higher in Physical Therapy from an approved school.
 To qualify for certification as a Physical Therapy Assistant, you must have obtained an Associates Degree in Physical Therapy Assisting from an approved school.
 You must hold a degree for the license that you are seeking (i.e. a degree in Physical Therapy does not qualify you for the Physical Therapy Assistant certification.)

-- I am a foreign graduate for physical therapy assistant.
-Can I apply for certification in your state?
+I am a foreign graduate for physical therapy assistant.
+Can I apply for licensure in your state?

 - No. There are no exceptions to the SSN requirement.